kubernetes-sigs/aws-ebs-csi-driver/docs/install.md

 * Important: If you intend to use the Volume Snapshot feature, the [Kubernetes Volume Snapshot CRDs](https://github.com/kubernetes-csi/external-snapshotter/tree/master/client/config/crd) must be installed **before** the EBS CSI driver.
 For installation instructions, see [CSI Snapshotter Usage](https://github.com/kubernetes-csi/external-snapshotter#usage).

+### Metadata

+The EBS CSI Driver uses a metadata source in order to gather necessary information about the environment to function.
+The driver currently supports two metadata sources: [IMDS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) or Kubernetes.

+The controller `Deployment` can skip metadata if the region is provided via the `AWS_REGION` environment variable (Helm parameter `controller.region`).
+The node `DaemonSet` requires metadata and will not function without access to one of the sources.

+#### IMDS (EC2) Metadata

+If the driver is able to access IMDS, it will utilize that as a preferred source of metadata.
+The EBS CSI Driver supports IMDSv1 and IMDSv2 (and will prefer IMDSv2 if both are available).
+However, by default, [IMDSv2 uses a hop limit of 1](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html#instance-metadata-v2-how-it-works).
+That will prevent the driver from accessing IMDSv2 if run inside a container with the default IMDSv2 configuration.

+In order for the driver to access IMDS, it either must be run in host networking mode, or with a [hop limit of at least 2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-IMDS-existing-instances.html#modify-PUT-response-hop-limit).

+#### Kubernetes Metadata

+If the driver is unable to reach IMDS, it will fallback to using the Kubernetes API.
+For this metadata source to work, the driver pods must have access to the Kubernetes API server.
+Additionally, the Kubernetes node objects must include the following information:

+- Instance ID (in the `Node`'s `ProviderID`)
+- Instance Type (in the label `node.kubernetes.io/instance-type`)
+- Instance Region (in the label `topology.kubernetes.io/region`)
+- Instance AZ (in the label `topology.kubernetes.io/zone`)

+These values are typically set by the [AWS CCM](https://github.com/kubernetes/cloud-provider-aws).
+You must have the AWS CCM or a similar tool installed in your cluster providing these values for Kubernetes metadata to function.

+Kubernetes metadata does not provide information about the number of ENIs or EBS volumes attached to an instance.
+Thus, when performing volume limit calculations, node pods using Kubernetes metadata will assume one ENI and one EBS volume (the root volume) is attached.

 ## Installation
 ### Set up driver permissions
 The driver requires IAM permissions to talk to Amazon EBS to manage the volume on user's behalf.
 [The example policy here](./example-iam-policy.json) defines these permissions.
 AWS maintains a managed policy, available at ARN `arn:aws:iam::aws:policy/service-role/AmazonEBSCSIDriverPolicy`.